The deadlines for paying your tax bill are usually:

 - 31 July for your second payment on account

-Because of coronavirus (COVID-19), you can delay (defer) making your second payment on account.
-If you choose to delay, you’ll have until 31 January 2021 to pay it.
+Because of coronavirus (COVID-19), you can delay making your second payment on account.
+You’ll not be charged interest or penalties as long as you pay before 31 January 2021.

 If you prefer to pay regularly throughout the year, you can use a budget payment plan.

 You can get help if you cannot pay your tax bill on time.

 This guide is also available in Welsh (Cymraeg).

 Ways to pay

 Make sure you pay HM Revenue and Customs (HMRC) by the deadline.
 You’ll be charged interest and may have to pay a penalty if your payment is late.

 The time you need to allow depends on how you pay.

 You can no longer pay at the Post Office.

 Same or next day